British Comedies With Judi Dench

 Romantic Comedy and Real Romance

-Judi Dench, now Dame Judith Dench, has been the star of two BBC television series about romance; A Fine Romance and As Time Goes By, both titled with the names of popular songs of the 1930s.
+The talented Dame Judith Dench of England has been the star of at least two BBC television series about romance - A Fine Romance and As Time Goes By - both titled with the names of popular songs from the 1930s.

 One particularly attractive feature of A Fine Romance is that Ms. Dench was able to star oppostie her real-life husband, Michael Williams.
 From their expressions in the show, they mush have had a riotous time in playing those parts.
 Sadly, Mr. Williams died from cancer in 2001, ending that particularly fine romance of 30 full years.